Los Angeles Angels minor league players: Lucas Ramirez

-Lucas Monteiro Ramirez (born January 16, 2006) is a Dominican-Brazilian professional baseball outfielder in the Los Angeles Angels organization.
+Lucas Monteiro Ramirez (born January 16, 2006) is an American professional baseball outfielder in the Los Angeles Angels organization.

 Ramirez attended American Heritage High School in Plantation, Florida.
 In 2023-2024 season, he batted .308 with 4 home runs, 10 doubles and 22 RBIs in 32 games as a senior.
 He spent 3 years at American Heritage HS, hitting .288 in 83 games.
 He spent the 2024 with the Victoria Harbour Cats in the West Coast League, slashing .290/.425/.323 with 9 hits, a double and 3 RBIs in 40 plate appearances.

 The Los Angeles Angels drafted Ramirez in the 17th round of the 2024 Major League Baseball draft, the 502nd overall selection.
 He had the commitment to play college baseball at University of Tennessee, but he signed with the team for a $150,000 bonus.

 In 2025, Ramirez made his professional debut with the Rookie-Level Arizona Complex league Angels.
 He slashed .282/.374/.454 with 3 home runs and 7 doubles in 49 games.
 On August, he was promoted to High-A Tri-City Dust Devils, skipping over Single-A class.

 Ramirez is the youngest of 3 sons of Manny Ramirez, who was an 12-time All-Star recording 555 Major League home runs.
 His mother, Juliana, is Brazilian.

-He will play for Team Brazil in 2026 World Baseball Classic, being one of the youngest players in the team.
+Ramirez played for Team Brazil in 2026 World Baseball Classic, being one of the youngest players in the team.
+On March 6, he hit 2 home runs against Team USA, becoming the youngest player with a multi-home run game in the WBC and the second-youngest player to hit his first WBC home run.